MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/sent-mail-is-not-saved.md

 #### Exchange Server 2010 Service Pack 2 Update Rollup 4 or later update

 Update Rollup 4 for Exchange Server 2010 Service Pack 2 introduced a new Exchange PowerShell cmdlet to configure the Sent Items folder to which a message is copied.
 Because this new feature is handled by the server that's running Exchange Server, Outlook can be configured in online mode or cached Exchange mode.
-However, this feature works only if the Outlook DelegateSentItemsStyleregistry (Method 2 below) value is disabled.
+However, this feature works only if the Outlook `DelegateSentItemsStyle` registry (Method 2 below) value is disabled.

-For more information about the Set-MailboxSentItemsConfiguration cmdlet, see the following Microsoft Knowledge Base article:
+For more information about the `Set-MailboxSentItemsConfiguration` cmdlet, see the following Microsoft Knowledge Base article:

 [2632409](https://support.microsoft.com/help/2632409) Messages sent by using the "Send As" and "Send on behalf" permissions are only copied to the Sent Items folder of the sender in an Exchange Server 2010 environment